 - Business assets

-Internationals should be aware that they may also need to pay Capital Gains Tax if their asset is abroad.
+Internationals should be aware they may need to pay Capital Gains Tax if their asset is abroad.

 How much you pay depends on your tax bracket.
-If you’re a higher or additional rate taxpayer (taxable income over £50,271), you’ll pay 28% on your gains from residential property and 20% on those from other chargeable assets.
+From 30 October 2024, higher or additional rate taxpayers (taxable income over £50,271) will pay 24% on gains from residential property and other chargeable assets.
+There is a higher rate of 28% on carried interest if you manage an investment fund.

 You must report and pay capital gains tax on property sales within 60 days.
 For other gains, record these in your Self Assessment tax return or the ‘real-time Capital Gains Tax service‘ by 31 December in the tax year after the sale.